Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Plastic Surfaces Can Wear Down Over Time

-Cats naturally dig and cover their waste in the litter box.
-Over time this can leave small scratches in plastic litter boxes.
+Cats naturally dig and cover their waste, and over time that creates small scratches in plastic litter boxes.

-Those scratches create tiny grooves where residue and bacteria can collect, which makes the box harder to clean.
+Those scratches turn into tiny grooves where residue and bacteria collect, which makes the box harder to clean.

-Stainless steel is far more resistant to scratching, so the surface usually stays smooth even after long-term use.
+Stainless steel is much more resistant to scratching, so the surface usually stays smooth even after long-term use.

 Cleaning Is Usually Easier